 The black-tailed prairie dog can weigh between 700 to 1400 grams and measure 36 to 43 cm in length.

-The black-tailed prairie dog is a species of rodent and can be found in the Great Plains of North America.
+The black-tailed prairie dog is a rodent species found in the Great Plains of North America.

 In contrast to the other prairie dog species, the black-tailed prairie dog does not hibernate.

 Their fur is tan in color, with the underparts being lighter.
-The tails present darker tips which give the name to the species.
+The tails present darker tips that give the name to the species.

-The bobcat is a nocturnal and elusive, midsize wildcat related to the lynx.
+The bobcat is a nocturnal, elusive, midsize wildcat related to the lynx.
 Their appearance is like a big domestic cat with a bobbed tail.